 48570 Embedded Systems Studio B6cp; On campus, weekly.
-Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Fields of practice: Electrical Engineering major

 Embedded Systems are found in devices used in consumer, industrial, automotive, medical and other fields.
 They also underpin the Internet of Things.
 Embedded systems typically collect data from sensors and/or direct human inputs, transmit and aggregate the data within a central system and then take action or inform decision-making based on the data.